TimCares/MasterThesis/docs/thesis/experiments/unimodal_knowledge_distillation.typ

 and full finetuning see @image_downstream_forward_pseudocode.

 For data augmentation during finetuning we use RandAugment @randaugment, mixup @mixup and cutmix @cutmix augmentation, and random erasing @randerase.
-The hyperparameters for these augmentations are provided in (TODO: cite hyperparameters), and have been selected based on the values used in
-BEiTv2 @beitv2, Data2Vec @data2vec, and Data2Vec2 @data2vec2.
+The hyperparameters for these augmentations are provided in @distil_data2vec2_imagenet_finetuning_hyperparameters, and have been selected based on the values used in BEiTv2 @beitv2, Data2Vec @data2vec, and Data2Vec2 @data2vec2.
 We refrain from explaining the augmentation techniques in detail here, as they are well documented in the respective papers.